Arthritis and Nightshade Vegetables

 Rheumatoid Arthritis ?

-Vitamin K2 was also found beneficial for Rheumatoid Arthritis.
-(20) Omega 3 Fish oil is also useful in reducing inflammation.
+Vitamin K2 (MK7) was also found beneficial for Rheumatoid Arthritis.
+(20) Studies find Fish Oil Omega 3 useful in reducing inflammation.
 (Click here for more studies on Omaga 3 Fish Oil for Rheumatoid Arthritis).

 Nightshades Cause or Worsen Inflammatory Bowel Disease

 A study from Patel published in 2002 showed that glycoalkaloids in fried potatoes caused inflammatory bowel disease in an animal model in mice.
 Any patients with Crohn’s or Ulcerative Colitis are advised to avoid the Nightshades.

 Dr Dach’s Online Supplement Store: